 SFJ Awards business language is English and we provide assessment materials and qualification specifications that are expressed in English.
-Assessment specifications and assessment materials may be requested in Welsh or Irish and, where possible, SFJ Awards will try to fulfil such requests.
-SFJ Awards will provide assessment materials and qualification specifications that are expressed in Welsh or Irish and support the assessment of those learners, where the number of learners makes it economically viable for SFJ Awards to do so.
-More information is provided in the SFJ Awards' Use of Language Policy.
+Assessment specifications and assessment materials may be requested in Welsh or Irish and, where possible, SFJ Awards

 For learners seeking to take a qualification and be assessed in British Sign Language or Irish Sign Language, please refer to SFJ Awards' Reasonable Adjustments Policy.
 A learner may be assessed in British Sign Language or Irish Sign Language where it is permitted by SFJ Awards for the purpose of Reasonable Adjustment.